tuyunbin/CARD/README.md

 python evaluate_spot.py --results_dir ./experiments/card_spot/eval_sents --anno ./spot-the-diff/change_multi_captions_reformat.json
 ```

-Once the best model is found on the validation set, you can run inference on test set:
+Once the best model (8000th iteration in my implementation) is found on the validation set, you can run inference on test set:
 ```
 python evaluate_spot.py --results_dir ./experiments/card_spot/test_output/captions --anno ./spot-the-diff/change_multi_captions_reformat.json
 ```
-The results are saved in `./experiments/card_spot/test_output/captions/eval_results.txt`
+The results are saved in `./experiments/card_spot/test_output/captions/eval_results.txt`.
+I have uploaded the best model's checkpoint (8000th iteration)  into the baidu drive [checkpoint](https://pan.baidu.com/s/1oWMjTtVmWqyXHNVVr_Abbw?pwd=spot), where the extraction code is `spot`.
+Since I refined the code after submitting it to ACL 2024, the results differ slightly from those reported in the paper, but the overall performance remains similar.

 If you find this helps your research, please consider citing:
 ```